 7. Second Follow-Up Email Template After No Response

 Following up after sending an initial email pitch to a potential sales lead can be tricky.
-When sending a second follow-up email, it’s crucial to show that you respect the recipient’s time, while maintaining a professional yet personable tone.
+When sending a second follow-up email, you must show that you respect the recipient’s time while maintaining a professional yet personable tone.
 If done well, a second follow-up may be your best chance of getting your lead’s response.
 The key here is to re-establish contact in a friendly but purposeful way and suggest setting up a conversation if necessary.

 I hope this message finds you well!
 I just wanted to check in regarding my recent email about [brief description].
 I’d love to have 10-15 minutes of your time to discuss further details or answer any questions you may have.